tinybirdco/weather-data-api/README.md

 # weather-data-api
 A demo to illustrate how to go from an API design to implementing (and hosting) it on Tinybird.

+While this example focuses on publishing weather data, the underlying concepts should apply to an other data domain.

 ## Getting started

+### Set up accounts

 + Go to [OpenWeatherMap](https://openweathermap.org/) and create a [free](https://openweathermap.org/price#weather) account for the "Current Weather and Forecasts" API.
   + Generate an API key.
+An environmental variable will be set to this key value.
 + Go to [Tinybird](http://tinybird.co) and create an account with the forever-free Build tier.
   + Reference your Admin Token or create a User Token with read permissions.
+An environmental variable will be set to this key value.

+### Create Data Source and build Pipe
-+ In Tinybird, create Data Source and Pipe.
++ In Tinybird, create ``incoming_weather_data`` Data Source and ``reports`` Pipe.

+### Start up near-real-time weather data feed
 + Set up Python script to load near-real-time OpenWeatherMap data into Tinybird.
   + Configure ./config/.env with the OpenWeatherMap and Tinybird tokens.
-  + Run the send_weather_data.py script.
+  + Run the ./scripts/get_and_send_data.py script.
+This script is designed to be used with a 'scheduler', so runs once and quits.
+    * Set up scheduler to run script every ten minutes.

+For a more details 'recipe' for building your own instance of this weather API, see [this section]().

 ## Details